openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 # Additional considerations

-## Performance Considerations for SLH-DSA {#performance-considerations}
+## Performance Considerations for SLH-DSA-SHAKE {#performance-considerations}

-This specification introduces both ML-DSA + ECC as well as SLH-DSA as PQ(/T) signature schemes.
+This specification introduces both ML-DSA + ECC as well as SLH-DSA-SHAKE as PQ(/T) signature schemes.

 Generally, it can be said that ML-DSA + ECC provides a performance in terms of